 Silvertips to play final home game of WHL regular season without fans

-CALGARY - The Western Hockey League's Everett Silvertips announced they will play their final regular-season home game without fans after Washington State banned large group events in response to the novel coronavirus outbreak.
+CALGARY - The Western Hockey League's Everett Silvertips and Seattle Thunderbirds announced they will play upcoming regular-season home games without fans after Washington State banned large group events in response to the novel coronavirus outbreak.

 The Silvertips said their March 20 game against the visiting Victoria Royals will be closed to the general public.
 Everett's four other remaining games are on the road.